no00ne/KDD2025-main/Readme.md

 This repository contains the Python source code for **CausalMob: Causal Human Mobility Prediction with LLMs-derived Human Intentions toward Public Events**.

 ## ❗❗ IMPORTANT UPDATE ❗❗ (2024.10.09)
-We updated sample data in our research with a 15-day length, for data description, please find the bottom of this page.
+We updated sample data (noise processed) in our research with a 25-day length (as larger data can not be uploaded).
+For data description, please find the bottom of this page.

 ## Environments